-Standard exception request
+Non urgent exception request

-A Member, a Member's designee or a Member's prescribing Physician may request a standard review of a decision that a drug is not covered by the plan.
+A Member, a Member's designee or a Member's prescribing Physician may request a standard prescription drug exception review.
 The request can be made in writing or via telephone.
-Within 72 hours of the request being received, we will provide the Member, the Member's designee or the Member's prescribing Physician with our coverage determination.
+If we do not receive enough information to make a decision, we will notify the prescribing Physician and indicate the specific information we need to make a decision within three (3) business day of receipt of the non-urgent exception request.
+When we have received sufficient information to make a decision we will provide the Member, the Member's designee or the Member's prescribing Physician with our coverage determination within three (3) business days following the receipt of the request.
 Should the standard exception request be granted, we will provide coverage of the non-formulary drug for the duration of the prescription, including refills.

-Expedited exception request
+Urgent (Expedited) exception request

 A Member, a Member's designee or a Member's prescribing Physician may request an expedited review based on exigent circumstances.
 Exigent circumstances exist when a Member is suffering from a health condition that may seriously jeopardize the enrollee's life, health, or ability to regain maximum function or when an enrollee is undergoing a current course of treatment using a non-formulary drug.
-Within 24 hours of the request being received, we will provide the Member, the Member's designee or the Member's prescribing Physician with our coverage determination.
+If we do not receive enough information to make a decision, we will notify the prescribing Physician and indicate the specific information we need to make a decision within one (1) business day of receipt of the urgent exception request.
+When we have received sufficient information to make a decision within one business day of the request being received, we will provide the Member, the Member's designee or the Member's prescribing Physician with our coverage determination.
 Should the expedited exception request be granted, we will provide coverage of the non-formulary drug for the duration of the exigency.